andreaporotti/just-another-memo-plugin/README.txt

 1. The admin page to manage the notes.
 2. The note editing page with the settings meta box.
 3. The admin bar menu shows global and section notes.
-4. The tooltip with some note details.
-5. An example of note attached to a page.
+4. An example of note attached to a page.
-6. The confirmation popup when moving a note to the trash.
+5. The confirmation popup when moving a note to the trash.
-7. The plugin settings page.
+6. The plugin settings page.

 == Changelog ==